open2c/pairtools/README.md

 Null/ambiguous/chimeric alignments are stored as chrom='!', pos=0, strand='-'.

+The columns of the sam records in lines 9 and 10 are separated by a UNIT SEPARATOR character (\031) instead of the horizontal tab character, such that it does not affect the columns of the pairsam file.

 Notes of the motivation behind some of the technical decisions in the definition of pairsam:
 - while the information in columns 1-8 may appear redundant to sam alignments in